 New developments in technology may negatively affect the development or sale of some or all of our products or make our products obsolete.
 Our success depends upon our ability to design, develop and market new or modified combustion management technologies and related products.
-Our inability to enhance existing products in a timely manner or to develop and introduce new products that incorporate new technologies, conform to stringent regulatory standards and performance requirements and achieve market acceptance in a timely manner could negatively impact our competitive position.
-New product development or modification is costly, involves significant research, development, time and expense and may not necessarily result in the successful commercialization of any new products.

-Our business and financial condition could be negatively impacted if we lose the services of certain members of senior management including the anticipated resignation of Andrew W. Limpert as our CFO.
+Our business and financial condition could be negatively impacted if we lose the services of certain members of senior management.

 Our development to date has largely depended, and in the future will continue to largely depend, on the efforts of our senior management.
-We currently do not have key-person insurance for Brenton W. Hatch, CEO, Harold Albert, COO, or Andrew W. Limpert, CFO; however, our historical revenue growth, uplisting to Nasdaq, and corporate expansion-and the increased visibility and shareholder expectations entailed with such-could make the risks associated with the departures of such individuals greater than in the past.
-Mr. Limpert, our CFO, notified the Company of his intended resignation as an officer and director effective June 15, 2015.
-Mr. Limpert's expected departure and future departures by other members of our senior management could have a negative impact on our business, as we may not be able to find suitable personnel to replace departing members on a timely basis or at all.
-The loss of any member of our senior management could impair our ability to execute our business plan and could therefore have a material adverse effect on our business, results of operations and financial condition.
+We currently do not have key-person insurance on any of our senior management team.
+Thus, the loss of any member of our senior management could impair our ability to execute our business plan and could therefore have a material adverse effect on our business, results of operations and financial condition.